-Laws are always changing, sometimes incrementally, sometimes as part of a great cultural shift.
-Therefore, staying up to date on national news, trends and laws is particularly important; ignorance of the law is not a winning defense.
+Laws are constantly changing, sometimes incrementally, as part of a significant cultural shift.
+Therefore, staying up to date on national news, trends, and laws is particularly important; ignorance of the law is not a winning defense.
 Legal compliance, of course, also protects the company and its officers.

 HR management is a juggling act.
-The more organized you are, the better you’ll be able to stay ahead of what you need to do and have time for things you would like to do.
-If you think that organization is something you either have or you don’t, think again.
+The more organized you are, the better you’ll be able to stay ahead of what you need to do and have time for what you want.
+If you think that organization is something you either have or don’t, think again.
 Organization can be honed by understanding where you work and doing a few things the same every day to build a daily routine.